curedao/docs/README.md

 **1. No Data on Unpatentable Molecules**

 We still know next to nothing about the long-term effects of 99.9% of the 4 pounds of over [7,000](https://www.dailymail.co.uk/health/article-8757191/Are-additives-food-making-ill.html) different synthetic or natural compounds.
-This is because there's only sufficient incentives to research patentable molecules.
+This is because there's only sufficient incentive to research patentable molecules.

 **2. Lack of Incentive to Discover Every Application of Off-Patent Treatments**

 Most of the known diseases (approximately 95%) are classified as rare diseases.
 Currently, a pharmaceutical company must predict particular conditions to treat before running a clinical trial.
-If a drug is effective for other diseases after the patent expires, there isn't a financial incentive to get it approved for the other diseases.
+Suppose a drug is effective for other diseases after the patent expires.
+In that case, there isn't a financial incentive to get it approved for the different conditions.

 **3. No Long-Term Outcome Data**

 It's not financially feasible to collect a participant's data for years or decades.
 Thus, we don't know if the long-term effects of a drug are worse than the initial benefits.

 **4. Negative Results Aren't Published**

-Pharmaceutical companies tend to only report “positive” results.
+Pharmaceutical companies tend to only report "positive" results.
 That leads to other companies wasting money repeating research on the same dead ends.

 **5. Trials Exclude a Vast Majority of The Population**